The Lost World: Jurassic Park (console game): Reception

 The Lost World: Jurassic Park was released to mixed reviews.
 While critics uniformly described the sound effects as enthralling, the orchestral soundtrack as atmospheric and effective, and the differing playable creatures as providing variety to the gameplay, most felt that the poor controls override these issues and ruin the experience of playing the game.
 IGN, for instance, commented that "all this great screaming and blood is lost after you realize you can't control the game for beans.
 Platform titles require tight control and lightning-fast response, and The Lost World has neither."
 Dan Hsu of Electronic Gaming Monthly summarized, "One of the vital ingredients in any decent platform-action game is control, an ingredient needlessly left out of The Lost World. ...
 It's unfortunate, since The Lost World has almost everything else going for it."

 Reviewers also widely held the 2D platforming design to be limited and clichéd, as well as suffering from frustrating difficulty.
 Next Generation stated that "the level designs are best described as amateurish."
 GamePro was one of the few to conclude these issues do not ruin the game, arguing that "that's the challenge of the Lost World, where survival of the fittest is the rule and not the exception.
 If you get past your initial frustration with the game, you're rewarded with fun, realistic, and enjoyable gameplay that will keep you at your PlayStation for hours."
 The reviewer gave it a 4.0 out of 5 for control and a perfect 5.0 in every other category (graphics, sound, and funfactor).
 However, a different critic reviewed the Saturn version for GamePro, and concurred with the majority: "As you spend most of your time falling off ledges and dying (only to be returned to the beginning of the level), miscalculating jumps, and inadvertently putting yourself directly in the path of an oncoming dino, you'll realize why games like this became extinct long ago."
 Additionally, GameSpot commented regarding the T. rex as a playable character, "on the back of the game's box it says in really big letters: 'You're The T-Rex.'
 The whole truth is you only get to be the T-Rex for seven of the 30 levels."

 Most critics praised the PlayStation version's cutting edge graphics and smooth, lifelike dinosaur animations.
 Game Revolution stated that "despite the game's many problems, every PlayStation owner should rent the game just to experience its graphics".
 However, Sega Saturn Magazine reported that the Saturn version lacks many of the impressive translucency effects and background rendering of the PlayStation version and has a choppier frame rate, resulting in a game which "wouldn't look out of place on a 16-bit machine".

+The game sold an estimated 600,000 copies.